ONSdigital/dp-dd-hierarchy-importer/README.md

 There can be multiple classifications in a single json file, with the same id and overlapping entries.

-**Note that the existing data api returns inconsistent json depending on whether there are multiple classifications.**
-If there is a single classification the api returns a single CodeList rather than an array of Codelists.
-This will break the importer - you must save the json and fix the structure before importing.

 ## Concepts
  are refined by Context
 - Census:  http://web.ons.gov.uk/ons/api/data/concepts.xml?apikey=API_KEY&context=Census&find=&concept=